Charley Crockett

-Matthew Charles Crockett (born March 24, 1984) is an American neotraditional country singer-songwriter.
-He has released 15 studio albums since 2015, with The Man from Waco, $10 Cowboy, Lonesome Drifter, and Dollar a Day all breaking into the US Billboard 200 in 2022, 2024, and 2025, respectively.
+Matthew Charles "Charley" Crockett (born March 24, 1984) is an American traditional country music singer, songwriter, musician, record producer, and actor.
+He has released 23 projects, including 17 studio albums since 2014, with The Man from Waco, $10 Cowboy, Lonesome Drifter, and Dollar a Day all breaking into the US Billboard 200 in 2022, 2024, and 2025, respectively.

 Early life

-Charley was born in San Benito, Texas, to Branton Eddens Crockett and Jan Onda Applehans.
-Crockett's paternal grandfather is a chemical engineer and rancher, Charles Hayes "Charlie" Crockett Sr., and his paternal grandmother is the daughter of Texas senator George Clark Purl Sr., and Patricia May Purl.
+Charley was born in San Benito, Texas, to Branton "Brant" Eddens Crockett and Jan Onda Applehans.
+Crockett's paternal grandfather was a chemical engineer and rancher, Charles Hayes "Charlie" Crockett Sr. (1925–2019), and his paternal great grandfather was Texas senator George Clark Purl Sr. (1892–1943).
 His mother is of Volga German descent.
-His third great grandfather was Jacob Goodwin Crockett of New Hampshire.
+His third great-grandfather was Jacob Goodwin Crockett of New Hampshire.
+Crockett is also the nephew of Cotton Bowl Classic Hall of Famer and former Texas Longhorns Defensive Back, Tom Campbell, through his father's second marriage.

 Raised by a single mother with an older brother and sister, Crockett grew up in a trailer park in Los Fresnos, Texas.
 He has claimed to be a descendant of Davy Crockett, mixed-race, and Jewish.
 His mother relocated the family to Dallas, and Crockett spent the summer months with his uncle, who lived in the French Quarter of New Orleans.